Lift every voice and sing

 Nothing that I have done has paid me back so fully in satisfaction as being the part creator of this song.
 I am always thrilled deeply when I hear it sung by Negro children.
 I am lifted up on their voices, and I am also carried back and enabled to live through again the exquisite emotions I felt at the birth of the song.
 My brother and I, in talking, have often marveled at the results that have followed what we considered an incidental effort, an effort made under stress and with no intention other than to meet the needs of a particular moment.
 The only comment we can make is that we wrote better than we knew.

 The song was published in 1900 by Joseph W. Stern & Co.
 (Fig. 1).
 The sheet music was “Respectfully dedicated to Booker J. Washington,”[sic] and headed “National Hymn for the Colored People of America.”
-This latter heading is particularly striking, given that the British Library copy is stamped 3 Nov.
-1900, meaning that the designation “National Hymn” was not added later in subsequent printings, the song had always been branded this way.
+This latter heading is particularly striking, seeing how the British Library copy is stamped 3 Nov.
+1900, meaning the designation “National Hymn” was not added later in subsequent printings; the song had always been branded this way.
 The NAACP was founded in 1909; its official adoption of the song as the “Negro National Anthem” was therefore more of a formality than a new moniker.
 The song was republished in 1921 when Joseph W. Stern & Company was renamed Edward B. Marks Music Co., Marks being one of the co-founders who took over the business when Stern retired.

 Fig. 1.
 “Lift Every Voice and Sing” (NY: Jos.
 W. Stern & Co., 1900).
 British Library copy, stamped 3 Nov.
 1900.